Marseille Art Galleries, Museums, Supplies & More

 Some of the top places for art framing in Marseille are:

-Atelier de l’Image, a specialist in the selling of made-to-measure frames, also provides services in the sale of posters and postcards.
-Take advantage of the knowledge and expertise of a genuine art connoisseur.
+Atelier de l’Image is a specialist in the selling of made-to-measure frames that also provides services in the sale of posters and postcards and you can take advantage of the knowledge and expertise of a genuine art connoisseur.

-Les Majuscules, an antique dealer in the 6th arrondissement, houses a large collection of antique artifacts and Art Deco furniture.
-Les Majuscules has uncovered the exact essence of the spirit of the 1940’s and 1950’s for you for more than 30 years, whether it’s lamps, beautiful paintings, accessories, or furniture.
+Les Majuscules is an antique dealer in the 6th arrondissement that is home to a large collection of antique artifacts and Art Deco furniture.
+Les Majuscules has uncovered the exact essence of the spirit of the 1940’s and 1950’s for you for more than 30 years whether it’s lamps, beautiful paintings, accessories, or furniture.

 By the way we have also discussed local art in: